 - Engaging social channels with the goal to find leads first, rather than to create brand awareness – Leads don’t come first and foremost.
 Engagement and brand trust come first.
 Leads are a derivative of branding.

 The gist to hiring the right person to handle B2B for social media:

 Hire a social media expert.
 Find someone that has success in social media in a similar niche; not necessarily in your own niche.

 Hire a social media consulting company or agency, not just a person.
 These companies can go a little beyond in helping you achieve your goals as they often have more resources at one place.
 For a consolidated price, they can assist you on a lot more levels like crafting social media graphics, writing content, etc.

-In this way, even B2B companies can make the most of Social Media Marketing.
+In this way, even B2B companies can make the most of social media marketing company Delhi.
 What do you think?
 Share your thoughts on B2B marketing strategies that worked for you!